silarsis/docker-proxy/README.md

 The server will decrypt traffic from the server and encrypt it again using its own root certificate.
 HTTPS connections from your other Docker containers will fail until you install the root certificate.
-You can install it by running the [`detect-proxy.sh`] script in your container or in your project's `Dockerfile`.
+To install it:

+ 1. Install the `ca-certificates` package (Debian/Ubuntu images)
+ 2. Run [`detect-proxy.sh`]

+Those steps can be performed in a running container (for testing), or you can add them to your `Dockerfile`. `detect-proxy.sh` can be run after you install your OS packages with apt, because apt shouldn't need HTTPS.
 See [`test/Dockerfile`] for an example.

 [SSL Bump]: http://wiki.squid-cache.org/Features/SslBump
 [`detect-proxy.sh`]: test/detect-proxy.sh